kishlay1826/FashionMNIST/README.md

-# FashionMNIST
+# Fashion MNIST
-A classifier for the Fashion MNIST dataset using convolutional neural network in Keras
+A convolutional neural network model for classifying objects in the Fashion MNIST dataset.